fizalihsan/fizalihsan.github.io/source/technology/spring-mvc.md

 ## User input

-**3 ways to get user input**

-A client can pass data into a controller's handler method in following ways
+There are 3 ways to get user input into a controller's handler method:

 1) ***Query parameters***